mwielgosz/mwielgosz/MOBILE.md

 # Mobile Project Portfolio Overview
 **Michael Wielgosz**\
-Last edited on: February 20, 2025
+Last update on: February 20, 2025

 This document highlights mobile applications that I have developed or worked on to some capacity